 An artists’ social networking and art exhibit/blog website I developed during 2020, in WordPress/Elementor for Memphis/Germantown Art League.

-- This is a group social networking website where artists can add photos to their galleries, send/receive messages and “tweets” to other members, view calls to artists, group exhibits and news.
+- This is a social networking website for over 100 members, where artists can build a small webpage with a featured project, supporting slideshow, links & video; add photos to their galleries, send/receive messages and “tweets” to other members, post in forums, view calls to artists, group exhibits and news.

-- In 2020, this website also provided a FlipBook of a virtual exhibit for users who find 3D VR a dizzying experience.
+- In 2020, this website also provided a FlipBook of the Together Virtual Art Exhibit for users who might find 3D VR a dizzying experience.

 - Covid-19 canceled all physical exhibitions scheduled this year, so MGAL went virtual with a new exhibit, shared with another art group, Artists’ Link of Memphis, named Together: A Virtual Art Show.
 Viewers can walk through the virtual exhibit with their mouse; or take the tour, which moves to each work through the exhibit for them.
 Each exhibited piece has all of its information listed as well as email links to the artists, who individually sell their works to interested buyers.

 A website I developed during 2020, in WordPress for pool service and supply company, Duvall Pool & Leak Detection.

 - Customers can instantly contact client via webform detailing service needs and contact information.

 - Content is added by client via WordPress, where audience can engage, comment and subscribe for emailed updates.

 There Are Two Domains & Websites Here:

 My e-commerce and blog website I developed and maintain in WordPress: